mojocn/base64Captcha/README.md

 		CaptchaLen:         6,
 	}
 	//create a audio captcha.
-	idKeyA, capA := base64Captcha.GenerateCaptcha("", configA)
+	//GenerateCaptcha first parameter is empty string,so the package will generate a random uuid for you. idKeyA, capA := base64Captcha.GenerateCaptcha("", configA)
 	//write to base64 string.
-	base64stringA := base64Captcha.CaptchaWriteToBase64Encoding(capA)
+	//GenerateCaptcha first parameter is empty string,so the package will generate a random uuid for you. base64stringA := base64Captcha.CaptchaWriteToBase64Encoding(capA)
 	//create a characters captcha.
-	idKeyC, capC := base64Captcha.GenerateCaptcha("", configC)
+	//GenerateCaptcha first parameter is empty string,so the package will generate a random uuid for you. idKeyC, capC := base64Captcha.GenerateCaptcha("", configC)
 	//write to base64 string.
 	base64stringC := base64Captcha.CaptchaWriteToBase64Encoding(capC)